chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 with the understanding that $\tilde{p}'^m$ is expressed in BL coordinates, as described at the end of Step 2.

 Having implemented this we have a fully general approach which takes into account relativistic aberration.
-And this is implemented purely through a coordinate transformation from the camera's rest frame to the global frame, which is in any case necessary.
+And this is implemented purely through a coordinate transformation from the camera's rest frame to the global frame, which is in any case necessary if we want the camera to move freely around.

 ## The accretion disk